Nicole-Ham/Project-3-Covid/README.md

 ## Project:

 Pandemic in the Digital Age:

 Visualizations include: vaccination prevalence, hospitalizations and deaths for each county in California.
-Exploring connections between health and povery levels with vaccinations.
+Exploring connections between health and poverty levels with vaccinations.
 Mapping the changes in movement of citizens out of the city to more rural locations during the pandemic.

 ## Visualizations: